Bhagwat, Nadda, other top Sangh Parivar leaders to participate in coordination meeting in Raipur | Politics

 Bhagwat, Nadda, other top Sangh Parivar leaders to participate in coordination meeting in Raipur

 The annual all-India coordination meeting of various organisations affiliated to the Rashtriya Swayamsevak Sangh RSS will be held in Chhattisgarhs capital Raipur from September 10 to 12, a Sangh spokesperson said here on Thursday.
-RSS chief Mohan Bhagwat, its sar-karyawah general secretary Dattatreya Hosabale, BJP president J P Nadda and its general secretary B L Santosh will be attending the meeting, among others.
+The meeting will focus on the organisations coordinated activities on the environment, awakening family values and social harmony, RSS publicity in-charge Sunil Ambekar said in a statement.

 - Country: